Paul Hardcastle has just re-released ’19’ on its 30th anniversary,…

 Rest in Power

-It’s been over 22 years ago since Tony died.
+It’s been over two decades since Tony died.
 I was in Stockholm, about to perform Twisted when the news broke.
 I had to be medicated to make it on stage.
 The grief that enveloped the scene can only be compared to the woe that greeted Princess Diana’s death.
 Friends and fans alike were devastated.
 I fell into both categories.

 Taking it to church

 His sets were akin to a religious experience.
-I knew Tony well and being in that booth while he played was a overwhelming.
+I knew Tony well, and being in that booth while he played was a wild ride into raving.
 His enthusiasm, fuelled by the crowd’s hysteria was magical to behold.

 He was a God to so many, but you couldn’t meet a lovelier gent.
-My 1997 release Twisted was partly a tribute to Tony, as it echoed his mix of Naked by Louise.
+My 1997 release Twisted was partly a tribute to Tony.
+It echoed his mix of Naked by Louise.
 Tony returned the compliment, by spinning it at Trade and beyond.
 I cried the first time he dropped it into his set.
 Bless him.

 It skilfully evokes the feelings and emotions of coming up on MDMA.
 Well, it does for me, anyway.
 That piano causes a fluttering in the belly, a smile on the face and a need to get up and dance.
 That intro.
 Those chords.
 Parker’s vocal.
 It’s the absolute business.
 And this tune used to create absolute bedlam in the Trade Lite Lounge.